MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 - Define your [Recovery Point Objective](/azure/cloud-adoption-framework/manage/considerations/protect#recovery-point-objectives-rpo) (RPO) and [Recovery Time Objective](/azure/cloud-adoption-framework/manage/considerations/protect#recovery-time-objectives-rto) (RTO) targets.
 - Determine how long you would want to retain and restore your backups according to the supported retention period limits.
-- Consider the storage implications of increasing the retention period of your backups.
+- Consider the storage and cost implications of increasing the retention period of your backups.
+The default retention is seven days which means you can restore for up to seven days and you get one full backup, daily differential and transactional log backups about every five minutes.
 - Consider the [storage class](/azure/azure-arc/data/storage-configuration#database-instance-storage-configuration) to be used for the backups persistent volume.
 Review the [storage critical design area](./eslz-arc-datasvc-sqlmi-storage-disciplines.md) for more guidance.
 - Consider the persistent volume size for backups according to the expected data size and retention period configured.
 - Review the [storage critical design area](./eslz-arc-datasvc-sqlmi-storage-disciplines.md) for storage best practices.